2200117/CS220AU-DP-2022/README.md

 ## TODO
 - keep writing the text part of the website
 - organise the website (titles, subtitles, images, videos, links)
-- peer review with Cloe
+- peer assessment with Cloe